pretix/pretix-docs/docs/topics/payment/index.md

  2. Connect to your account with the payment provider
  3. Enter mandatory info on the settings page for the payment provider
  4. Make optional adjustments
- 5. Enable the payment provider
+ 5. Enable the payment provider for use in your shop
  6. Repeat steps 1 through 5 for each payment provider you want to use
  7. Set deadlines and advanced settings